TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 owned reference to the object is stored in ``sys.modules``.

-When you pass an object reference into another function, in general, the function borrows the reference from you --- if it needs to store it, it will use :c:func:`Py_INCREF` to become an independent owner.
+When you pass an object reference into another function, in general, the function borrows the reference kutoka you --- if it needs to store it, it will use :c:func:`Py_INCREF` to become an independent owner.
 There are exactly two important exceptions to this rule: :c:func:`PyTuple_SetItem` and :c:func:`PyList_SetItem`.
 These functions take over ownership of the item passed to them --- even if they fail!
 (Note that :c:func:`PyDict_SetItem` and friends don't take over ownership --- they are "normal.")

-When a C function is called from Python, it borrows references to its arguments from the caller.
+When a C function is called kutoka Python, it borrows references to its arguments kutoka the caller.
 The caller owns a reference to the object, so the borrowed reference's lifetime is guaranteed until the function returns.
 Only when such a borrowed reference must be stored or passed on, it must be turned into an owned reference by calling :c:func:`Py_INCREF`.

-The object reference returned from a C function that is called from Python must be an owned reference --- ownership is transferred from the function to its caller.
+The object reference returned kutoka a C function that is called kutoka Python must be an owned reference --- ownership is transferred kutoka the function to its caller.